Aiml2303A51612/Aiml-2303a51612/README.md

 # Aiml-2303a51612
 # Artificial intelligence and Machine learning Lab Instruction Sheets
-[Lab 01]:(): Introduction to python pacakages-numpypandas,matplotib and Data sources
+[Lab 01]:(): Introduction to python pacakages-numpypandas,matplotib and acess Data from sources